Scientific Studies on Shilajit: What Research Shows About Fulvic Acid

 Shilajit is a nutritional supplement that is dark brown plant-based asphalt.
 The Sanskrit phrase "the conqueror of rocks" (iljatu/shilaras/shilajit) has this meaning.
 It is also referred to as "the rock" in Tibet and Mongolia and "the sweat of the mountain" in Myanmar, Arabia, and Tibet.
 Their Latin name is Asphaltum punjabinum, and they go by the names mumiyo, moomio, and mumijo throughout Europe.
 But Shilajit is the most popular name.

-It is considered as a superior remedy for the treatment of wounds.
-It is efficient in curing wrinkles, inflammation, and fractures.
-As a result, traditional medicine in nations like Bhutan, Russia, Tibet, India, Kazakhstan, and others employed shilajit extensively.
+It is considered as a superior traditional support for the support for wounds.
+It is efficient in supporting wrinkles, inflammation, and fractures.
+As a result, traditional wellness practices in nations like Bhutan, Russia, Tibet, India, Kazakhstan, and others employed shilajit extensively.

 Chemical Composition Of Shilajit